Homemade Cinnamon Roasted Almonds (No Sugar)

 - 4 Ingredients: You will love this simple recipe for homemade Cinnamon Roasted Almonds because it only has 4 ingredients!
 This healthy snack just requires organic almonds, coconut oil, cinnamon, and sea salt – that’s it!

-- Healthy Snack: You can have a healthy snack on hand at all times when you learn how to make roasted cinnamon almonds!
+- Anytime Snack: Have a healthy snack on hand at all times when you learn how to make roasted cinnamon almonds!
 These are a delicious and healthy snack on their own or you can even add them to a charcuterie board or trail mix too.

-- Coconut Oil: I use organic coconut oil, which is a healthy fat.
-Its also anti inflammatory, making it a great option for cooking.
+- Coconut Oil: I use organic coconut oil, which gives these a sweeter flavor.

-- Cinnamon: My favorite cinnamon is organic Korintje cinnamon.
-There are multiple different varieties, check out my post the Best Cinnamon to Bake With.
-Cinnamon can help balance hormones, regular blood sugar, and its also anti inflammatory.
+- Cinnamon: My favorite cinnamon is organic Korintje cinnamon, check out my post the Best Cinnamon to Bake With.

 Step 1